cicakhq/potato/docs/INSTALL.md

 On a clean Ubuntu system, these dependencies are available from the following packages:

-`git couchdb-server rabbitmq-server memcached solr-jetty libfixposix-dev libffi-dev gcc g++ nodejs nodejs-legacy`
+`git couchdb-server rabbitmq-server memcached solr-jetty libfixposix-dev libffi-dev gcc g++ nodejs nodejs-legacy npm`

 ### Initialise submodules